-The Basecamp 20's spare tire is stored under the front of the trailer.
+The spare tire for Airstreams is stored under the front of the trailer.
 The front handle of the tire carrier is a 1-in. tube protruding out from under the front A-frame on the curbside.
 It is secured by a bracket and bolt along the inside of the A-frame rail.
 Removing the bolts allows the front on the tire carrier to be lowered and the spare tire to be removed.